VasasA/bbb/README.md

        - Moderate meetings: Allow moderation of meetings
        - Moderate own meetings: Allow moderation of own meetings
        - Attend meetings: Allow following meetings as an attendee
-       - Record meetings: Allow the user to record meetings.
+       - Record meetings: Allow the user to record meetings
 6. Open the content and use the "Attend meeting" or the "Moderate meeting" links.
 7. You can add a preconfigured block to the content with meeting details:
    - Administration > Structure > Layouts > Default Layout > Manage blocks >